mariocontext/trackytrackysite/README.md

 Go here to view the version of Node you need and some basic installation instructions.
 [Gridsome install directions](https://gridsome.org/docs/)

-# install dependencies in Terminal
+## install dependencies in Terminal

 \$ `npm install --global @gridsome/cli`

 \$ `npm install` This installs the rest of the package dependencies.

-# How to compile and start gridsome
+## How to compile and start gridsome

 `gridsome develop` to start a local dev server at `http://localhost:8080`

-# build to generate static files in a /dist folder
+## build to generate static files in a /dist folder

 \$ `gridsome build`

-# push to Github master to have Netlify pick it up
+## Push to Github master branch to have Netlify pick it up

 You could also deploy to Github on a Master branch and configure Netlify to pull directly and build a static site each time the master is updated.